-Winner(s) will be announced by September 15, 2017, and will be commissioned to write a work of approximately 10 minutes for the TCO.
+Winner(s) will be announced in September, 2017, and will be commissioned to write a work of approximately 7-10 minutes for the TCO.
 The final composition will likely be based on the excerpt, although this is not absolute.
 The TCO will also work with winner(s) to write a commissioning grant, and will provide coaching from the jury throughout the compositional process.
 Scores and parts should be ready by March 1, 2018.

-Commissioned pieces will be premiered at the TCO’s annual concert on June 22, 2018.
+Commissioned pieces will be premiered at the TCO’s annual concert in June, 2018.

 Winner(s) will receive:

 - An honorarium of $200 (more depending on outcome of commissioning grant)

 Completed application packages should be sent electronically to .
 Please include any audio/video as links to streaming sites (e.g., YouTube).

 Score layout, tuning and ranges for the specified competition instrumentation